saifofficial0778-svg/mern-learning-journey/README.md

 Features:

-Manages an array of student objects containing marks.
+Array of students with marks

-Dynamically calculates averages, final grades, and pass/fail status.
+Calculate average, grade, and pass/fail status

-Filters top-scoring students.
+Filter top scorers

-Outputs results in a clean console format.
+Console output in clean format

 More projects coming soon...